Q&A - Prohibited Drivers and Ebikes

 ICBC has more information to help you decide if your vehicle is a cycle or a motorcycle on their web site.

-If the vehicle is not a cycle or a motor assisted cycle then it is a motor vehicle and requires a license to drive.
-If you are suspended or prohibited from driving you can be charged if you are driving a motor vehicle, but not if you are riding a cycle or motor assisted cycle.
+If the vehicle is not a cycle or a MAC then it is a motor vehicle and requires a license to drive.
+If you are suspended or prohibited from driving you can be charged if you are driving a motor vehicle.